-3. Have an Entrepreneurial Spirit (that wants to change the world)
+3. They Have an Entrepreneurial Spirit [and want to change the world]

 According to Seemiller, nearly half of iGen say they want to start their own business in the future and nearly 40% want to invent something that will change the world.